 On April 30th, the Foundation plans to announce the winner of the competition.
 And in September, the Foundation team will hold a competition for students at the winning university.
 All those who are selected will be divided into groups according to their language proficiency.
 The training program will begin on October 1st, classes will be held twice a week for 90 minutes.

 Tell us about the structure of Foundation’s grant, Nursultan: who do you give it to and why?

 “The grant is intended to fund English language courses at the winning institution.
 We pay course operating partner —the international school ‘Bonas MacFarlane Kazakhstan’.
 Over years of cooperation, we always found this cooperation to be successful.
 There have also been problems that we have successfully overcome together.
 The Yessenov Foundation grant covers the costs of the courses, including the salaries of the native speakers specially invited from the UK, their fees, accommodation, and other costs associated with working in Kazakhstan”, the coordinator explained.

-The Foundation not only provides grants, but also develops the basics of the curriculum, and monitors the attendance and performance of students and teachers.
+The founder of the foundation, Galimzhan Yessenov, noted that the Foundation not only provides grants, but also develops the basics of the curriculum, and monitors the attendance and performance of students and teachers.
 Bonas MacFarlane Kazakhstan is responsible for teaching classes, the structure of the program, and organizing logistical help for the teachers.
 So far, around 500 students and teachers from two regional Kazakh universities (in Kyzylorda and Aktau), have been able to raise their level of English thanks to the programme.